 - research skills

-In order to secure commissions, you'll need to promote your work to art directors, publishing editors and design studio managers.
-Organise an appointment to show your (targeted) portfolio or picture library to clients who are likely to use your work, and leave a business card or send samples of your work in advance.
+To secure commissions, you'll need to promote your work to art directors, publishing editors and design studio managers.
+Organise an appointment to show your (targeted) portfolio or picture library to clients who are likely to use your work and leave a business card or send samples of your work in advance.

 Identify potential clients using resources such as the:

 - The Publishing Directory - listings of UK publishing commissioners (AOI)

 - Writers' and Artists' Yearbook

 Many illustrators use agents to secure commissions.
 They will look at your portfolio, advise clients and try to secure work for you, although this will be at a cost - a percentage of your fee.

 Lists of agents are available from the AOI.

 Investigate and take advantage of business start-up schemes to set up a studio and establish sound working practices.
 Join the AOI or a local group.
-Ensure you have sound business and management skills by researching or taking short courses, many of which are free.
+Develop necessary business and management skills by researching or taking short courses, many of which are free.